AI Policy Guide

 chart showing artificial neural network

-To analyze a given piece of data, the network will first pass that data into a set of neurons called the input layer.
-This is the far-left column in above image.
+To analyze a given piece of data, the network will first pass that data point into a set of neurons called the input layer.
+This is the far-left column in the above image.
 Each neuron in this set will then examine the data for whichever patterns it has learned are significant.
 After this first round of analysis, these discovered patterns are then fired to downstream neurons.

 When one neuron communicates with another, the information it sends is given a weight, which tells its neighboring neurons the importance of the pattern it has discovered for determining the final prediction of the network.
 Weighting certain patterns gives them an outsized influence on the final predictions.
-This approach is useful, because it allows the network to prioritize what information is worth attention.
-If a network were trying to determine if an image were a face, a freckle might receive a low weight because this feature is not highly indicative of a face; it could be on an arm, a leg, or anywhere else.
-An eye, however, would receive an exceedingly high weight because this feature almost perfectly correlates with the prediction that an image is a face.141 These weights are one of the tunable parameters mentioned previously that are used to guide network analysis.
+This approach is useful because it allows the network to prioritize what information is worth attention.
+If a network were trying to determine whether an image were a face, a freckle might receive a low weight because this feature is not highly indicative of a face; the freckle could be on an arm, a leg, or anywhere else.
+An eye, however, would receive an exceedingly high weight because this feature almost perfectly correlates with the prediction that an image is a face.
+These weights are one of the tunable parameters mentioned previously that are used to guide network analysis.
 Subsequent neurons take these weighted patterns and use them to find more complex patterns within patterns, developing an ever more nuanced picture of what the data represent.
-If two neurons have each identified an eye, these two features can be combined by a downstream neuron into the more complex and perhaps descriptive feature “pair of eyes.”
+If two neurons have each identified an eye, these two features can be combined by a downstream neuron into the more complex and perhaps descriptive feature, “pair of eyes.”

 Everything Is a Number

 The features discovered by these networks will rarely be defined in human-familiar terms.
 AI systems fundamentally see the world differently.
 Where we might see a blue eye, an AI system might instead see a circle of pixels and the numerical values that represent the pixel colors.
 Nonetheless, it can still learn this pattern and understand the conclusions it correlates with.
-Present day AI systems cannot, however, say why a pattern is meaningful.
+Present-day AI systems cannot, however, say why a pattern is meaningful.
 AI can reach correct conclusions without any true understanding.

-At the end of this process, all of this information will be passed to the output layer of neurons that is tasked with determining which prediction is best correlated with the total sum of discovered patterns.
+At the end of this process, all of the information will be passed to the output layer of neurons that is tasked with determining which prediction is best correlated with the total sum of discovered patterns.
 That prediction will be the final output that can be used for further decisions, actions, or analyses.

 Before moving on, note the advantages of this structure.
 First, this format allows the system to divide and conquer.
 With hundreds, thousands, and sometimes millions of neurons deployed to look for specific, fine-grained patterns, networks can capture the deep nuance and complexity of real-world data.
 Dividing and conquering gives networks both flexibility and greater accuracy.